How Millennials Can Get Rich Slowly Book Review| Updated: |

 Finance isn’t rocket science, but you’d better understand it clearly

-If you want to invest the money you save, you need to have some knowledge on how the basic investments work.
-It is important to know what is a bond and what is a stock.
+If you want to invest the money you save, you need to have some knowledge of how the basic investments work.
+It is essential to know what a bond is and what a stock is.
 The author gives a lot of information on bonds and stocks.
 And also about what you should hold in your investment portfolio.

 There is something very insightful in the book about bonds to companies.
-A company bond’s holder has no voting right.
-On the other hand, a stock’s holder has a right to vote.
+A company bondholder has no voting rights.
+On the other hand, a stockholder has a right to vote.
 And the interests of these two groups of people are very different.
-This is a good reason to not invest in bonds to companies but only invest in bonds to the government.
+This conflict of interest is a good reason not to invest in bonds to companies but only invest in bonds to the government.

-Something else that the author insists upon is something that already has been discussed on this blog.
+Something else that the author insists upon is something that has already been discussed on this blog.
 Nobody can predict where the market is headed.
 Nobody can time the market.
 That means that no fund managers can beat the market for a long time.
 So you should not invest in active funds.
-But you should only invest in funds that invest the whole market.
-Even though this is the safest method of investment, you should be prepared for great losses once the market gets south.
-There is no way to avoid them, just be ready for it!
+But you should only invest in funds that invest in the whole market.
+Even though this is the safest method of investment, you should be prepared for significant losses once the market gets south.
+There is no way to avoid them.
+You just need to be ready for it!